 Manager and Strategist of RSTI (Research and Strategy for Transition Initiation) (from 2011)

 Founder and Director-Strategy for Green Innovations (1991 - present)

-Philip's work is focused on strategies for very rapidly achieving an ecologically sustainable economy.
+Philip's work is focused on strategies for very rapidly restoring a pre-warming safe climate and achieving an ecologically sustainable economy.
 Of special interest are the ideas of (a) rapid mobilisation of the economy through carefully structured crash programs, (b) programs of fundamental innovation, and (c) the idea of formally defining a state of "sustainability emergency".
 Philip is also working on social engagement processes of "saturation mobilisation".
 These new interests complement earlier work on the management of sustainability-promoting organisations and sustainability-orientated environmental management systems.